gugoan/economizzer/README.md

 =================================

-Personal Finance Manager is a simple app made in PHP (Yii Framework) as a way to study.
+Personal Finance Manager is a simple app made in PHP (Yii Framework 2.0) as a way to study.

 For now only available in **en-US** and **pt-BR**